21Canadians/project-manage/README.md

-project-manage
+A Project Management System with Git Integration
 ==============

-Project Management System with git integration
+When using this software, please review the license found above.

+If you come across any issues, please submit them.